 ESR's favorite programming language: Objectivist C.

+The huns and the writs.
 I don't know who wrote this, but I hope he does not object to sharing it here.

 A proposal for gender neutrality in Spanish, suitable for both speech and writing.

 On Hacking: In June 2000, while visiting Korea, I did a fun hack that clearly illustrates the original and true meaning of the word "hacker".